jcaxmacher/nvram/content/posts/manage-aws-saml-roles.md

 role (see the first link, about one third down the page), I wanted an simple way to add and remove roles from my user account.

-I am obsessed with the principle of least privilege, so I am always crafting new IAM policies and wanting to test them out.
+I believe the principle of least privilege is very important, so I am always crafting new IAM policies that try to limit the permissions to exactly what's needed and only that.
+Naturally, this requires lots of iteration and testing.
 [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html)
 is the best way quickly create and destroy IAM policies and [roles for Identity Federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp_saml.html)